dmitriypy/AlertsInUkraine/README.md

 **Get id**

-    from AlertsInUkraine import States
+    from alerts_in_ukraine import States

     print(repr(States.Dnipropetrovsk))
     <States.Dnipropetrovsk: 3>
 **Get information about a place**

-    from AlertsInUkraine import AlertsAPI
+    from alerts_in_ukraine import AlertsAPI

     key = input("Your key: ")
     id = int(input("Your id: "))